-- 4.63 A Firm may need to establish and maintain policies and procedures in relation to communicating information within the Firm's Network or to or from a Service Provider that supports the Firm in establishing and maintaining its System of Quality Management. - 4.64 Policies and procedures in relation to communicating information regarding the System of Quality Management to external parties should include consideration of laws, regulations or Professional Standards that: - (a) may require the Firm to communicate information to external parties such as: - The Firm becomes aware of suspected or actual NOCLAR by a Client and Section 360 Responding to Non-Compliance with Laws and Regulations of the Code requires the Firm to report to an appropriate authority outside the Client or to consider whether such reporting is an appropriate action in the circumstances. - Securities law or regulation requires the Firm to communicate certain matters to Those Charged with Governance. - (b) may preclude the Firm from communicating information related to its System of Quality Management externally including, for example: - Privacy or secrecy laws or regulations prohibits disclosure of certain information. - Laws, regulations or Professional Standards include provisions addressing the duty of confidentiality, including Subsection 114 Confidentiality of the Code.
+- 11.8 Examples of when the law, regulation or Professional Standards may require the Firm to communicate information to external parties include: - The Firm becomes aware of suspected or actual non-compliance with laws and regulations by a Client, and Section 360 Responding to Non-Compliance with Laws and Regulations of the Code requires the Firm to report to an appropriate authority outside the Client entity or to consider whether such reporting is an appropriate action in the circumstances. - Securities law or regulation requires the Firm to communicate certain matters to Those Charged with Governance. - 11.9 In some cases, law or regulation may preclude the Firm from communicating information related to its System of Quality Management externally.
+Examples of when the Firm may be precluded from communicating information externally include: - Privacy or secrecy law or regulation prohibits disclosure of certain information. - Law, regulation or Relevant Ethical Requirements include provisions addressing the duty of confidentiality, including Subsection 114 Confidentiality of the Code.

-Monitoring and remediation
+12. Monitoring and remediation